DeboraKlein/Customer-Service/README.md

 ## 🎯 Impact
 This dashboard enhances **data-driven decision-making** by providing detailed analytics on customer service efficiency, response trends, and request resolution timelines.

-## 👏 Credits
-Special thanks to **Hashtag Treinamentos** for their valuable insights and learning resources!

 ## 📢 Connect
 Want to explore more Power BI and data analytics projects?
 Let’s connect and exchange ideas!